ahgroup/handelgroupwebsite/content/home/publications.md

 # Filter by publication type.
 # -1: Any
-#  0: Uncategorized
+#  0: Influenza
-#  1: Conference proceedings
+#  1: Tuberculosis
-#  2: Journal
+#  2: Norovirus
-#  3: Work in progress
+#  3: Drugs and Vaccines
-#  4: Technical report
+#  4: Multi-scale Modeling
-#  5: Book
+#  5: Evolutionary Dynamics
-#  6: Book chapter
+#  6: Immunology
+#  7: Epidemiological Control
+#  8: Other topics
 publication_type = "-1"

 # Exclude publications that are shown in the Featured Publications widget?